dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/multiple-image-processing.md

 ## addImageSourceStateListener

-Adds an object that listens to state changes of the image source.
+Adds an ImageSourceStateListener object that listens to state changes of the image source.

 **Syntax**